-In recent years, Schubert sang in the premieres of large works by Sasha Zamler-Carhart, Robert Ashley, Luigi Nono (with Ekmeles), Georges Aperghis, Bernard Rands, James Ilgenfritz, Sonia Megías, Jenny O. Johnson, Nick Hallett, Kitty Brazelton, Inhyn Kim, Nate Wooley (Psalms from Hell, and for Anna Sperber's The Superseded Third), Jonathan Bepler (with Matthew Barney for opera film River of Fundament and newest film REDOUBT (2018), for John Jasperse's Within Between, for Wally Cardona & Jennifer Lacey's The Set Up), Cally Spooner, Kristen Volness, Guy Barash, Christian Frederickson, Tino Sehgal (Public Art Fund production of "This You"), Charlie Looker, Matt Fagen, and in new productions of operas by Denman Maroney and Jason Cady.
+In recent years, Schubert sang in the premieres of large works by Sasha Zamler-Carhart, Robert Ashley, Luigi Nono (with Ekmeles), Georges Aperghis, Bernard Rands, James Ilgenfritz, Sonia Megías, Jenny O. Johnson, Nick Hallett, Kitty Brazelton, Inhyn Kim, Nate Wooley (Psalms from Hell, and for Anna Sperber's The Superseded Third), Jonathan Bepler (with Matthew Barney for opera film River of Fundament and newest film REDOUBT (2019), for John Jasperse's Within Between, for Wally Cardona & Jennifer Lacey's The Set Up), Cally Spooner, Kristen Volness, Guy Barash, Christian Frederickson, Tino Sehgal (Public Art Fund production of "This You"), Charlie Looker, Matt Fagen, and in new productions of operas by Denman Maroney and Jason Cady.
 Schubert gave the Canadian premiere of David Lang's "death speaks" as part of the Honens Festival in Calgary, AB.
-Judd Greenstein, Tracy K. Smith, Will Rawls and Joshua Frankel's A Marvelous Order (as Jane Jacobs) received a pre-premiere/preview at Williams College, and the full premiere will be in NYC TBA.
-A new one-woman opera by Zeena Parkins is planned for 2019.
-New Gesamtkunstwerk collaboration with Gelsey Bell, Amirtha Kidambi, and Anaïs Maviel planned for Spring of 2019.
+Judd Greenstein, Tracy K. Smith, Will Rawls and Joshua Frankel's A Marvelous Order (as Jane Jacobs) received a pre-premiere/preview at Williams College, and the full premiere will be in NYC in 2020.
+QUARTET, a composer's lab produced by Schubert, presents 4 world premieres by and with Schubert, Gelsey Bell, Amirtha Kidambi, and Anaïs Maviel at Roulette March 3, 2019.

 --Eve Beglarian's Songs From the River Project Volume III BRIM EP